 What about…Hunting down ole cheating boy, when he was out with his friends.

-Me 13, running into those stands, threaten lives
+Me at 15, running into those stands, threatening lives

 if they ever hurt my sister again.